bakithigabashane-dotcom/bank-customer-churn-prediction/README.md

 The optimized Random Forest achieved a ROC-AUC score of 0.8581, suggesting that the model can distinguish between customers who churn and customers who remain with the bank very well.
 However, ROC-AUC should be considered alongside recall and precision because it evaluates discrimination across different classification thresholds, while the classification report reflects performance at the selected threshold.

+## Key Findings

+The main findings I learnt from the analysis were:

+- Approximately 20.37% of customers in the dataset had churned.
+- The target variable was imbalanced, with customers who stayed making up the majority of the dataset.
+- Age was the most important feature in the Random Forest model, followed by estimated salary, credit score, balance and number of products.
+- The optimized Random Forest achieved the highest accuracy at 86.55%.
+- The optimized model achieved a ROC-AUC score of 0.8581, indicating good overall ability to distinguish between customers who churned and those who stayed.
+- Despite its overall performance, the model's 46% recall for churn shows that many customers who actually churned were still missed.

 ## Business Recommendations